OMGSERVERS/omginstructions/demoserver.md

 - Integrate the [OMGPLAYER SDK](https://github.com/OMGSERVERS/omgdefold) into your game client.
 - Configure it using the connection parameters listed above.

-Once configured, you can connect and test your multiplayer game on OMGSERVERS.
+Once configured, you can run and test your multiplayer game on OMGSERVERS.